Roof maintenance tips for your home

 Roof material options

-Just by keeping an eye out for problems, you could save your home from damage and spare yourself costly repairs.
+Just by keeping an eye out for problems, you could help save your home from damage and potentially spare yourself costly repairs.
+It can be helpful to continue building your emergency fund for any unexpected home costs, including roof repair.

-Start a conversation today with a State Farm® agent about saving money on your homeowners insurance and learn more home maintenance tips.
+Now that you’ve learned some roof maintenance tips, consider starting a conversation today with a State Farm agent if you have any questions about your homeowners insurance needs or to learn more home maintenance tips.

 State Farm Fire and Casualty Company